smauny/pipeline-act4behav/README.md

 <!-- MORE -->
 ## More

-To have more details on this work, please read our paper:
+To have more details on this work, please read our datapape (in prep).
-And datapaper:
+And related research article: https://zenodo.org/doi/10.5281/zenodo.12627197

 <!-- CONTACT -->
 ## Contact